+This glue resist tie dye technique is a fun way to create unique fabric designs!
 This post is brought to you by iLoveToCreate and BluePrint Social, but all ideas and opinions are my own.

 Not to brag, but how fabulous is this tie dyed pillow?
 Ever since I tie dyed a hammock last year, I’ve been hooked on Tulip’s super easy to use one-step tie dye products.
 My kids and I had a blast last summer with the kits, and it’s become a new summer tradition for us.
 This year we’re trying out a fun technique: creating designs with glue and stencils.
 Keep reading to learn how easy this technique is, and how you can tie dye your summer!